-Self-determination theory (SDT; Deci & Ryan, 1985, 2000) is a major motivational theory with a theoretical framework that comprehensively captures motivation in various domains (see Okada, 2010, for a review).
+Self-determination theory (SDT; Deci & Ryan, 1985, 2000) is a major motivational theory, providing a theoretical framework that comprehensively captures motivation in various domains (see Okada, 2010, for a review).
 SDT assumes three motivational states: non-motivation (amotivation), extrinsic motivation, and intrinsic motivation.
-Attached to a dimension of self-determinacy, these motivational concepts have been applied as a common framework across various domains including, but not limited to, learning, sports, and interpersonal relationships (Vallerand & Ratelle, 2002).
-Many correlational studies have been conducted to date using motivational measures, with the most significant of these studies exemplifying the importance of self-determined motivation and its association with adaptive outcomes in a variety of domains.
-For example, in the learning domain, self-determined motivation has been found to enhance conceptual learning and inhibit intentions to drop out of school (Grolnick & Ryan, 1987; Vallerand, Fortier, & Guay, 1997).
-On the other hand, how self-determined motivation relates to gratitude has yet to be vigorously examined in the literature to date, a point which the authors attempt to rectify in the present study.
+These motivational concepts, attached to a dimension of self-determinacy, have been used as a common framework across various domains, including, but not limited to, learning, sports, and interpersonal relationships (Vallerand & Ratelle, 2002).
+Many correlational studies have been conducted that adopt motivational measures, with the most significant of these studies exemplifying the importance of self-determined motivation and its association with adaptive outcomes in a variety of domains.
+For example, self-determined motivation has been found to enhance conceptual learning and inhibit intentions to drop out of school (Grolnick & Ryan, 1987; Vallerand, Fortier, & Guay, 1997).
+On the other hand, it remains to be established how self-determined motivation relates to gratitude, a point that the authors seek to rectify in the present study.

-Although gratitude is a familiar concept in everyday life interactions, it has recently gained traction as a scientific field with the surge of research in the area of positive psychology (Peterson & Seligman, 2004), a field where human behavior is studied as it relates to thriving as opposed to traditional psychology concerned with mental illness (Snyder & Lopez, 2002).
-Over time in the positive psychology research literature, gratitude has come to be specifically defined as a sense of thankfulness and joy in response to receiving a gift, whether the gift be a tangible benefit from a specific other, or a moment of peaceful bliss evoked by natural beauty (Emmons, 2004).
-Findings in the literature include that gratitude increases self-esteem (Kong & You, 2013), and that gratitude was positively associated with typical well-being indicators such as life satisfaction (r = .53) and optimism (r = .51) (McCullough et al., 2002).
-However, an area of concern is that much of the gratitude research that exists today has findings largely pertinent to adults, and that the study of how gratitude relates to youth, and adolescence in particular, is still in its infancy (Bono & Froh, 2009).
+Although gratitude is a familiar concept from interactions in everyday life, it has recently gained traction as scientific fields in relation to the surge of research in the area of positive psychology (Peterson & Seligman, 2004), a field where human behavior is studied in terms of its relationship to thriving, in contrast to traditional psychology, which has been largely concerned (Snyder & Lopez, 2002).
+In the positive psychology research literature, over time, gratitude has come to be specifically defined as a sense of thankfulness and joy in response to receiving a gift, whether the gift be a tangible benefit from a specific other, or a moment of peaceful bliss evoked by natural beauty (Emmons, 2004).
+The findings in the literature indicate that gratitude increases self-esteem (Kong & You, 2013), and it has been positively associated with typical well-being indicators, such as life satisfaction (r = .53) and optimism (r = .51) (McCullough et al., 2002).
+However, one area of concern here is that much of the gratitude research hitherto has largely investigated adults, and that knowledge of how gratitude relates to youth, and adolescence in particular, is still in its infancy (Bono & Froh, 2009).

-Previous studies regarding the relationship between learning theory and gratitude in young people have highlighted the positive effects of gratitude, including: more peer, familial, and social support; more optimism, which in turn leads to greater emotional support; and more likely to have higher life satisfaction, specifically with regard to school, family, community, friends, and self (Froh, Yurkewicz, & Kashdan, 2009; Froh et al., 2011).
-More recently, it has been shown that gratitude interventions can directly affect a self-report measure of academic motivation in university students (Nawa & Yamagishi, 2021).
+Previous studies of the relationship between learning theory and gratitude in young people have highlighted the positive effects of gratitude, including: added peer, familial, and social support; greater optimism, which in turn leads to greater emotional support; and higher life satisfaction, specifically with regard to school, family, community, friends, and self (Froh, Yurkewicz, & Kashdan, 2009; Froh et al., 2011).
+More recently, it has been shown that gratitude interventions can directly affect a self-report measures of academic motivation in university students (Nawa & Yamagishi, 2021).

 Objectives

-The main objectives of the present research are:
+The main objectives this study are as follows:

-1. To empirically demonstrate that the increased awareness to the emotion of gratitude for others has a positive impact on academic motivation in a cohort of senior high-school students..
+1. Empirically demonstrate that increased awareness of the emotion of gratitude to others has a positive impact on academic motivation in a cohort of senior high school students.

-2. To provide new suggestions from the perspective of gratitude research to future learning theory.
+2. Provide new suggestions from the perspective of gratitude research to future learning theory.

 Hypotheses

-Following are the hypotheses of this research based on the above objectives:
+The following hypotheses for this study are based on the above objectives:

 1. Maintaining a daily gratitude journal positively affects gratitude traits (as measured by the Gratitude Questionnaire (GQ-6).
-(Details about the scales employed in this study can be found in the section Materials below.).
+(Details about the scales employed in this study can be found in the Materials section below.)